hannahdesmond/mastery-curriculum/chapter5/README.md

 ## Different objects, different purposes

-When programming, we often stop to think: "what's the right class to create objects to do this particular job?"
+When programming, we often stop to think 'what's the right class to create objects to do this particular job?'

 Ruby provides us a wide range of different classes, each of which create instances with different purposes: like `Integer` and `String`.